dot-agent/nextpy/README.md

 </div>

-## 🤩 Nextpy : Fast, Pure Pythonic Web Apps
+## 🤩 Nextpy : Build apps that write themselves

-Build any web app —effortlessly and quickly ⚡.
+Build apps —effortlessly and quickly ⚡.
 It simplifies Pythonic development for everything from backends to frontends (yes, visually 🦚stunning frontends in Python!), AI integrations, APIs, and beyond—empowering both humans and AI agents.

 Nextpy is designed to solve compatibility issues and improve code generation.
 It is built on our insight🔍 that the choice of underlying frameworks significantly affects the efficiency of AI code generation, regardless of other factors such as LLMs, prompts, or fine-tuning methods.